sina96n/ua741-Design-and-Simulation/README.md

 ## Acknowledgments

-Special thanks to all contributors and supporters of this project.
+Special thanks to all supporters of this project.